 This can spook some people out, but at the same time deep down really impress them!

-Ok, so these are 3 tools I know that work and can really make a difference if you are investing time and money on your online marketing, make sure you are getting the most out of it.
+Ok, so these are 3 tools I know that work and can really make a difference if you are investing time and money in your website, make sure you are getting the most out of it.